mattharris96/Linux_Hardening/readme.md

             - **Destination**: `0.0.0.0/0` (this route will cover all outbound internet traffic).
             - **Target**: Select the **NAT Gateway** you created.
             - Click **Save changes**.

-## project Script editing and initial deployment phase starting: 2024/11/09
-Creating an action to depoly non main branches to development as long as there are no merge confilcts